Oil down as dollar offsets China move; glut hits prompt U.S. crude

 NEW YORK Oil fell on Friday, erasing early gains as traders dismissed a rate cut by China to focus on a surging dollar and weaker spot prices for U.S. crude as a glut weighed on prompt supplies.

-A rally in U.S. stocks .SPX, however, bolstered risk appetite across financial markets, limiting the downside in oil.
+A rally in U.S. stocks, however, bolstered risk appetite across financial markets, limiting the downside in oil. [.N]

 Earlier on Friday, oil prices rose about 1 percent on expectations the Chinese rate cut might prompt the No. 1 energy consumer to import more oil.

-Gains, however, faded as the dollar index .DXY hit two-month highs, making oil, copper and a host other commodities .TRJCRB, less affordable for holders of other currencies.
+Gains, however, faded as the dollar index hit two-month highs, making oil, copper and a host other commodities, less affordable for holders of other currencies.

 "It's terrible price action considering China's rate cut," said Scott Shelton, energy broker and commodities specialist for ICAP in Durham, North Carolina.
 "It shows this is not the solution the market is seeking for crude demand."